-We found the Dual Boiler's setup to be quite straightforward.
+We found the setup of this machine to be quite straightforward.
 We had it out of the box, full of water, and heating up within ten minutes.
 Just make sure to have a friend to help you lift the machine onto the counter, it's heavy!

-Perhaps the best thing about the Dual Boiler's interface is the LCD screen, which tells you the water temperature, the time, and how long your shot has been pulling for.
+Perhaps the best thing about the interface on the Dual Boiler is the LCD screen, which tells you the water temperature, the time, and how long your shot has been pulling for.
 That screen, along with a menu and arrow buttons, also allows you to easily access and adjust the machine's many settings.
-There is also a pressure gauge that displays exactly what pressure profile your shot it getting, dedicated buttons for starting and stopping brewing, and large knobs on the side for turning the steam wand on and off and dispensing hot water (which is great for americano lovers).
+Additionally, there is a pressure gauge that displays exactly what pressure profile your shot is getting, dedicated buttons for starting and stopping brewing, and large knobs on the side for turning the steam wand on and off and dispensing hot water (which is great for americano lovers).

 Ease of Cleaning

-This machine also makes backflushing (a general cleaning to clear out any build-up in the machine, most home users will want to do this about once a week, depending on use volume) incredibly easy.
+This machine also makes backflushing incredibly easy.
+This is a general cleaning to clear out any build-up in the machine — most home users will want to do this about once a week, depending on use volume.
 Just insert a backflush tablet and the special backflush portafilter head, press a button, and it does everything for you.

-We found running through the descaling process for the Dual Boiler to be straightforward, but a bit involved and long winded.
-All in all, it took us about 90 minutes to complete, and required our attention for most of that time.
-This is less than ideal, but seeing as this is a task that will likely be completed once every few months, it's certainly not a deal breaker.
+In regards to deeper cleans, we found running through the descaling process for the Dual Boiler to be straightforward, but a bit involved and long-winded.
+All in all, it took us about 90 minutes to complete and required our attention for most of that time.
+This is less than ideal, but seeing as this is a task that will likely only need to be completed once every few months, it's certainly not a deal-breaker.

-The Breville Dual boiler is a premium consumer espresso machine that delivers a cafe quality experience at home.
-If you're willing to pay its price premium, there's a good chance it will be your favorite appliance.
+The Breville Dual Boiler is a premium consumer espresso machine that delivers a professional cafe-quality experience at home.
+If you're willing to pay its premium price, there's a good chance it will be your favorite appliance.

 — Max Mutter and Michelle Powell